SmartlyDressedGames/Unturned-Docs/items/fuel-asset.rst

 Fuel Assets
 ===========

-Fuel canisters are useables able to siphon, store, and deposit fuel.
+Fuel items (or "fuel canisters") are created from the ItemFuelAsset class.
+They are useables able to siphon, store, and deposit fuel.

 This inherits the :ref:`ItemAsset <doc_item_asset_intro>` class.